scaleway/docs-content/docs/CONTRIBUTING.md

     - `product`: the name of the product that corresponds to the documentation page you will edit.

     :information_source: **Example:**
       in the branch `ext-add-instances`, an external contributor will add information to a documentation page of the Instances product category.

 4. Make your edits to the documentation.
-Refer to the [writing guidelines](#writing-guidelines) below to ensure your changes comply with our guidelines.
+Refer to the [writing guidelines](https://www.scaleway.com/en/docs/guidelines/) to ensure your changes comply with our guidelines.

 5. Run `git commit -m "type(module): description of what you performed <BRANCH_NAME>"`.
 Refer to the [commit naming conventions](#commit-conventions) below to properly name your commit.